open-cluster-management-io/enhancements/enhancements/sig-architecture/224-event-based-manifestwork/README.md

 ### Terminology

 - Source: The API consumer or component that utilizes this specification for ManifestWorks.
 It can be a controller on the hub cluster or a RESTful service handling resource requests.
-For RESTful service source, it often has a database to store the resources.
+For RESTful service source, it often has a database to store the requested resources.
 Source should have a unique identifier to ensure its uniqueness and consistency, for example, a hub controller can generate a source ID by hashing the hub cluster URL and appending the controller name.
 Similarly, a RESTful service can select a unique name or generate a unique ID in the associated database for its source identification.
 - Work Agent: The controller that handles the deployment of requested resources on the managed cluster and status report to the source.
 Work agent should have a unique identifier to ensure its uniqueness and consistency.
 Usually, work agent is uniquely identified by a string that combines mangaed cluster name and agent name for consistency.
 - Broker: The message broker that handles the event transfer between the source and the work agent.
 It is represented by a message broker, such as MQTT or Kafka.